MXJosueDev/FishingRod/README.md

 FishingRod is an open source plugin and is made for [PocketMine-MP](https://github.com/pmmp/PocketMine-MP) 5.x.x.

-Note: The fishing rod is designed for PvP and not for fishing.
+Note: The fishing rod of this plugin is designed for PvP and not for fishing.

 ## Installation